Kallesoe Machinery A/S - History

 A new generation

 In November 1993, there is a generational change in the company.
 The daughter Lili Kallesøe and son-in-law Bruno Kallesøe buy the company from Alice and Herluf Kallesøe.
-On 2nd of December 1994, the 25th anniversary of the foundation of Kallesøe is marked.

 In 1994, another successful product is introduced: the first high-frequency press for the production of glulam structural beams is manufactured.
 During the following years, a crisis in the wood industry makes Kallesøe extend its business to the manufacturing of specialized machines for other industries.